aQaTL/DirectorySizeCheck/README.md

 # Directory Size Check (ds)

-Simple app for chekcing directory size
+Simple app for checking directory size

 Made in Java to test the `native-image` option from [GraalVM](http://www.graalvm.org/)